-This course is designed to assist students when making intelligent decisions throughout life in order to achieve an optimal level of wellness.
-Emphasis will be placed on the wellness concept and its relationship to fitness, nutrition, self-esteem, and stress management.
+This course is designed to assist students when making intelligent, evidence-based, decisions that support an optimal level of wellness.
+Emphasis will be placed on the wellness in society looking at concept of physical activity, nutrition, self-esteem, and stress management.
+These concepts will be discussed from a pseudoscience, historical, and scientific, peer-reviewed, method locally, regionally, nationally, and globally perspective.
+A lab component is included.